Neaa99/Neaa99/README.md

 Reading: 'And the Mountains Echoed' by Khaled Hosseini and 'Fire and Blood' by George RR Martin

-Watching: Everything from Marvel to sitcoms like Friends
+Watching: Everything from Marvel to sitcoms like Friends.
+Currently: Obi-Wan Kenobi (See ehat I did in my title?😄)

 Listening to: A like lot of different genres but Labrinth and Mike Oldfield are two personal favorites